nrvllrgrs/toolkit.core/README.md

 Provides mechanisms for spawning objects within the game world, supporting features like controlled instantiation, management of spawned instances, and integration with other systems for interactive object placement.

 **TimedCurve System**
-Implements a system for managing time-based animations and transitions using curves.
+Implements a component for managing tweening using curves.
 This allows for smooth interpolation of values over time, facilitating effects such as easing, pulsing, or other temporal behaviors.

 https://github.com/nrvllrgrs/toolkit.core